 ‘Human rights should be at the core of all LGBTI+ events.
 That’s why Copenhagen 2021 featured several human rights-focused events to push our agenda of equality and diversity forward.’

 The Copenhagen 2021 Human Rights Forum was an international LGBTI+ experience consisting of multiple high-level events and a broader program that was open to the public.

-The diversity and aim of our different events create opportunities to target different groups within and outside our community, including politicians, activists, media, government officials and the general public, and bring them together to create awareness, understanding and give everybody the possibility to broaden their horizons and take action.
+The diversity and aim of our different events created opportunities to target different groups within and outside our community, including politicians, activists, media, government officials, and the general public, and bring them together to create awareness, understanding and give everybody the possibility to broaden their horizons and take action.

 Official Opening in the UN City

-The Official Opening of the Human Rights Forum will take place in UN City on Monday 16 August.
-The opening event is organized in collaboration with UNFPA, the United Nations sexual and reproductive health agency and coordinated with other UN entities.
-Around 250 participants will be welcomed in the lobby areas of UN City Copenhagen for an inspirational fair before the official ‘kick-off’ of the Human Rights Forum in the UN City auditorium.
-The event will have speeches from dignitaries and discussion of dilemmas faced by the LGBTI+ community in obtaining basic human rights; real-life challenges to the goal of ‘leaving no one behind’ of the Sustainable Development Goals.
-Activists, experts, the UN and civil society will be represented in the debates.
+For the official opening of the Forum we met at UN City Copenhagen, to evaluate the progress, discuss challenges and opportunities, and to suggest a way forward that secures the inclusion of LGBTI+ people in the frame of the global SDGs.
+The opening event was organised in collaboration with UNFPA, the United Nations sexual and reproductive health agency and coordinated with other UN entities.
+Around 250 participants were welcomed in the lobby areas of UN City Copenhagen for an inspirational fair before the official ‘kick-off’ of the Human Rights Forum in the UN City auditorium.

 Human Rights Conference